-The Harmonised System (HS) has been considered as the most appropriate way to delimit the study of foreign trade in soft drinks.
+The Harmonised System (HS) has been considered as the most appropriate way to determine the scope of foreign trade in soft drinks.
 Yet there is no specific tariff code for the category of soft drinks, most non-alcoholic beverages are grouped in Chapter 22 of the Harmonised System tariff classification, which covers all beverages.
 Fruit juices are classified in Chapter 20, heading 20.09.
-For the purposes of this study, the category was delimited under the following HS codes:
+For the purposes of this study, the category was determined under the following HS codes:

-Fruit iniona (including groups must) and uppetable inional unform Fruit juices (including grape must) and vegetable juices, unferm 2009 containing added spirit, whether or not containing added s sweetening matter 2201 Waters, including natural or artificial mineral waters and aerat containing added sugar or other sweetening matter nor flavoured; in Waters, including mineral waters and aerated waters, containing a other sweetening matter or flavoured, and other non-alcoholic including fruit or vegetable juices of heading 2009 •
+HS Code Product 2009 Fruit juices (including grape must) and vegetable juices, unfermented and not containing added spirit, whether or not containing added sugar or other sweetening matter 2201 Waters, including natural or artificial mineral waters and aerated waters, not containing added sugar or other sweetening matter nor flavoured; ice and snow.
+2202 Waters, including mineral waters and aerated waters, containing added sugar or other sweetening matter or flavoured, and other non-alcoholic beverages, not including fruit or vegetable juices of heading 2009